Winter and ‘converted’ Texans fuel South Texas economy

 “It’s like having six Saturdays and one Sunday every week,” said Ed Herlay, who relocated with his wife, Kathy, 12 years ago from Nebraska and live in Bit O’Heaven RV and Mobile Home Resort in Donna, Texas.

 “There are activities every day of the week.
 Monday’s the bowling league; Tuesday is happy hour; Wednesday is entertainment; Thursday is soup supper — all you can eat for 3 bucks; Friday is always the dance.
 Saturday is music jam.
 Plus all the other activities mixed in.
-It just goes on “
+It just goes on,” he said.

 Sandra Sanchez can be reached at SSanchez@BorderReport.com.
 She is traveling with a team driving the border from San Diego to Brownsville Texas.